 what is this response telling me, now?

-That process can continue throughout our lives – whether it is short or long.
+That process can continue throughout our lives – whether your life is short or long.